Many families commonly aim to pass down wealth from generation to generation.

 Here are some of the challenges that individuals and families may face when trying to build and preserve wealth across generations:

-With some knowledge and effort, individuals can create the opportunity for generational wealth and ensure that future generations will benefit from their hard work.
+With some knowledge and effort, individuals can create the opportunity for generational wealth and ensure that future generations benefit from their hard work.

 Strategies you can employ to help build and preserve generational wealth.